 As Executive Director with Canada Bridges, Alyssa draws on her experience in systems thinking and collaborative facilitation to support change leaders in the communities of Calgary, Morley, Siksika and Tsuu T’ina.
 Alyssa was born and raised in Toronto, Ontario where, from a young age, she was actively involved in serving her community through various organizations, including leadership positions in the Girl Guides of Canada and St. James United Church.
 Alyssa graduated from the University of Guelph with a B.Sc. in Engineering and continued on with several programs including a Certificate in Communication Processes focusing on intercultural and interpersonal communication, human development, adult education, organizational development and leadership.
 Prior to joining Canada Bridges, she spent four years working with Engineers Without Borders Canada (EWB) in Malawi, where she supported the coordination, learning and leadership role of district government offices providing water and sanitation to rural communities.
 Her work involved the co-development of management tools and learning resources to strengthen connections between government staff and civil society organizations and improve the collaborative planning and efficiency of long term, sustainable service delivery.
 Alyssa has also helped to build local chapters of EWB in three different communities across the country, including leading the development of Member Learning, Public Outreach, and High School Outreach programs.

-Anna-Marie joined Canada Bridges in April 2019 as our Operations Manager.
+Anna-Marie (she/her) joined Canada Bridges in April 2019 as Operations Manager.
 She loves singing, dancing, making jewelry, and taking care of business.
-Anna-Marie was born and raised in the beautiful Okanagan Valley.
+Anna-Marie was born on unceded land stewarded by the Syilx and Secwepemc.
 She was lucky to learn about small business as part of the management team at the Bean Scene Coffee House in Vernon.
 Next came a year-long internship in arts administration at the Takitimu Maori performing arts centre in Hastings, New Zealand - a life changing adventure.
 On return, Anna-Marie joined the WestJet team, working as an analyst for methods and standards and eventually as manager of the Strategic Project Office.
-Her curiosity about collaboration, conflict, resilience and persistence eventually pulled her into the field of leadership development, and she is delighted to be applying her skills in an organization that works so meaningfully with youth.
+Her curiosity about collaboration, conflict, resilience and persistence eventually pulled her into the field of leadership development, and she is happy to be applying her skills in an organization that works so meaningfully with youth.

 Ike is a Program Manager with Canada Bridges, and is currently working in the community of Morley.
 Prior to working with Canada Bridges, Ike earned a BA in Political Science with a Minor in History, he is also pursuing a graduate degree in International and Intercultural Communication from Royal Roads University.
 Ike’s passion is in developing capacities within communities through fostering a sense of pride within the people.
 Having worked within Calgary’s Afro Caribbean community for the past ten years, he has helped to nurture competencies related to relationship-based development initiatives.
 Ike is very excited to now be working in Morley with Canada Bridges as the role really speaks to who he is.
 Aside from work, Ike enjoys drumming, playing sports and traveling.